replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/host-services.md

 title: "Host Services"
 ---

-The host services preflight check can be used to detect and validate the status of certain host system services.
+The host services host preflight check can be used to detect and validate the status of certain host system services.

 ## Host Services Collector